BracketSpace/Notification/readme.txt

 * [Removed] `Common` Abstract that has been replaced by HasName and HasSlug Traits.
 * [Removed] Cache class and all caching mechanism for post types, taxonomies and comment types.
 * [Removed] Trait Users.
 This is replaced with `BracketSpace\Notification\Queries\UserQueries` class.
+* [Removed] Deprecated hooks for actions and filters.
 * [Added] Runner class that processes the Triggers.
 * [Added] ErrorHandler class that helps handle errors.
 It can throw an exception when NOTIFICATION_DEBUG is enabled or save a warning to error_log when it's disabled.
 * [Added] Plugin settings value lazy loading.